Liz in September: Plot

 Eva seems to be more open minded than most people to the women's situation.
 They explain that they reside outside of town in order to escape the wary looks and slander from those in town.
 As relationships are being formed, an even deeper relationship forms between Eva and Liz.
 Part of this is because that Liz makes a bet with one of the other women that she can get Eva in bed with her within three days.
 Although this was Liz's initial motivation for getting close to Eva, it is clear that it slowly becomes replaced with true feelings for her.
 As they go on different adventures, Liz's secret, one that she has kept from everyone except for Dolores whom she had a very intimate relationship with, is revealed and it takes a toll on everyone involved: her cancer is back.
 Coincidentally it was the same illness that Tommy, Eva's son, had when he died.

-Unfortunately, on the night of Liz's 37th birthday celebration, she collapses and is rushed to the hospital and finds out that she has only a couple months to live.
-While trying to cope with her fear of not having left a memorable impact, she spends her time surrounded by her friends and Eva, who later reveals that she is pregnant and will name the child after Liz if it is a girl, which it turns out to be.
-The film ends with the death of Liz, agreed and brought out about with the help of Eva, and then a scene of the ladies playing cards briefly talking about Liz.
-Eva is still with them and plunges into the sea with Lizzy, her young daughter.
+Unfortunately, on the night of Liz's 37th birthday celebration, she collapses and is rushed to the hospital and finds out that she has only a couple of months to live.
+While trying to cope with her fear of not having left a memorable impact, she spends her time surrounded by her friends.